By Ryan Bomberger, Chief Creative Officer of The Radiance Foundation

 Sometimes we achieve clarity when we put an ideology into a different context.
 Our news media superficially celebrates those who fight for “equality” and “reproductive justice” while denying it to millions through the violence of abortion.
 There’s so much senseless rhetoric today in a culture that thinks it’s blazing trails, when these roads have been traveled many times before.
 We live in a society that increasingly values sacrifice…of others.
 And many have the audacity to invoke Christianity to justify this slaughter of millions.

 We could kiss salvation goodbye.
 Adoption is at the heart of our soul’s redemption, yet a maligned consideration on the “prochoice” periphery.
-(Planned Parenthood aborts over 160 children for every 1 adoption referral).
+(Planned Parenthood aborts 81 children for every 1 adoption referral).
 Half of us would immediately be written off as unwanted, therefore disposable, and certainly not worth eternally saving.

 A “prochoice” Jesus would be the ultimate hypocrite having his own life spared from a single teenage mother scenario only to condemn to death others in similar circumstances.
 He, like the Jesse Jacksons of the world (who was conceived in rape), would enjoy the grand possibility of life while others the grim inevitability of undeserved death.